EVNdevs/EVN-arduino/docs/getting-started/hardware-overview.rst

 On the RP2040, these are particularly valuable for multicore communication as it does not support atomic operations on variables (another common mechanism for core synchronization).

-The RP2040 has 32 spinlocks, 16 of which have been reserved for the user.
+The RP2040 has 32 spinlocks, 16 of which are reserved for the user.

 8 of these spinlocks are a striped range which can be shared by multiple classes, suitable for implementing memory barriers between the 2 cores.